4. Empirical Bayes: grid approximations#

 1. Consistent with 1 and given the context in which the samples were collected Summary test and training data and because of the work in 2.3 we can see the benefits in sampling many different locations.
 We have uncertainty about where the ‘median’ is based on the spread of the sampling statistic but we are not concerned about the geographic spread.

 2. The experience with the students demonstrates the importance of small actions.
 On their own they do not say much about the lake.
-However, in relation to and combined with the observations with the other groups we have a better idea of what we might find in general and some specific information about Saint Sulpice Section one - differences between groups.
+However, in relation to and combined with the observations with the other groups we have a better idea of what we might find in general and some specific information about Saint Sulpice.

 Six year sampling period